 It sounds like a no-brainer, but it happens over and over again–the applicant submits an application and never hears anything.
 Ease the friction right from the start and respond once an application is successfully submitted.

 21. Regular communication with previous submissions, interviews, and consultants

 It happens.
-Thousands of candidates get sourced, 2% get placed and the rest just settle in the ATS for a long nap.
-Stop this by identifying and communicating with old, but not awful candidates (and clean up your ATS while you’re at it).
+Thousands of candidates get sourced, 2% get placed and the rest just settle in the ATS.
+Stop this by identifying and communicating with old candidates (and clean up your ATS while you’re at it).
 Send regular emails to old candidates–typically those without a note or other activity in six months.
 Herefish customers see an increase in placements from existing ATS candidates of 76%, so reinvigorating current ATS candidates pays off.

 22. Ask engaged candidates for referrals